Everything you need to know about Multi Tyre Rollers

 Advantages of a multi tyre roller compared to a static steel roller:

-Let’s look at the other high level benefits between a multi tyre roller and a static steel roller.
+Let’s look at the other key benefits between a multi tyre roller and a static steel roller.

-1. Multi tyre rollers provide a more uniform degree & finish of compaction compared to steel wheel rollers.
+• A multi-tyre roller provides a more consistent, uniform compaction finish compared to steel wheel rollers.

-2. They provide a tighter, denser surface thus with a “capping” effect decreasing permeability of the top or wearing layer.
+• They create a tighter, denser surface with a capping effect that reduces permeability in the top layer.

-3. They provide increased depth of compaction density that many times cannot be obtained with steel wheeled rollers.
+• They provide increased depth of compaction density that often can’t be achieved with steel-wheeled rollers.

-4. They compact the mixture via a “kneading” effect without causing checking (hairline surface cracks) and they help to remove any checking that is caused with steel wheeled rollers.
+• They compact the mixture via a kneading effect without causing checking (hairline surface cracks) and can even help eliminate checking caused by steel-wheeled rollers.

-5. They provide a consistent check of surface compaction highlighting “soft spots” with individual tyres / points “proof rolling”.
+• They provide a consistent check of surface compaction, highlighting “soft spots” with individual tyres/points “proof rolling”.

 What size multi tyre roller do I need for my project?

-When selecting a small 1.8t multi tyre roller, a large 40t model, or something in between, it all comes down to the size and type of your project.
+When selecting a small 1.8t multi tyre roller, a large 28t model, or something in between, it all comes down to the size and type of your project.

 Smaller multi tyre rollers, up to 3.5t, are perfect for small construction projects such as driveways, car parks and repair work.
 This is thanks primarily to their overall size and their incredible manoeuvrability, making these smaller multi tyre rollers perfect for tight applications or for areas that have a reduced access such as under carports or in confined spaces.